zachboth/the-vanual/_posts/2015-01-07-insulation.markdown

 #### <span class="number"><span>3</span></span> Cut and glue reflectix to ceiling

 No special templates for this.
-For my van, the roof width was exactly the same width as the roll of reflectix.
+For my van, the roof width was exactly the same width as the large roll of reflectix.
 Just had to measure length and cut.

 You can use the spray adhesive to attach reflectix to the ceiling, but I just used Tyvek tape around the edges.
 Holds up fine.